18 Tips For a Better React Code Review (TS/JS)

 Indicating the time

-“I had only 15 minutes, so I just quickly checked the most important things like A, B, C.”.
+Example: “I had only 15 minutes, so I just quickly checked the most important things like A, B, C.”.

-Remember – if someone asks you for a review, tell them when you will have time for it.
-Some people have the tendency to just wait until you will finish and send them the code back – but if you tell them, for example, you will do it the next day – they may find some other work to do in the meantime.
+Remember – if a person asks you for a review, tell them when you will have time for it.
+Even some of the good React developers have the tendency to just wait until you will finish the review and send them the code back.

 Don’t waste time on styling issues